 Roles and responsibilities at the Fund are set out clearly in the Fund's Governance Policy Statement.
-Overall responsibility for managing the Fund lies with the full Council of Staffordshire County Council which has delegated the management and administration of the Fund to the Staffordshire Pensions Committee and Pensions Panel
+Overall responsibility for managing the Fund lies with the full Council of Staffordshire County Council, which has delegated the management and administration of the Fund to the Staffordshire Pensions Committee and Pensions Panel

-The Pensions Committee is responsible for approving the Investment Strategy Statement (ISS).
+The Pensions Committee is responsible for approving the Investment Strategy Statement (ISS) and CCS.
 The ISS includes a formal investment belief on climate change, recognising it as a factor that could materially impact financial markets.
+The CCS is premised on 10 beliefs about climate change, which consider the science behind climate change, the energy transition and climate stewardship.

 The Pensions Committee and the Pensions Panel each meet quarterly.
-The Pensions Panel receives quarterly engagement and voting reports from its stewardship providers, LGPS Central Ltd, LAPFF and external investment managers as regular items on the meeting agenda.
+The Pensions Panel receives quarterly engagement and voting reports from its stewardship providers, LGPSC, the Local Authority Pension Fund Forum (LAPFF) and external investment managers, as regular items on the meeting agenda.
+Reports from the Fund's investment adviser, which include advice on responsible investment, are also received regularly b) Describe management's role in assessing and managing climate-related risks and opportunities.